Char15Xu/Char15Xu.github.io/CS180/final_project/index.md

 To refocus depth, we exploit the **parallax effect** using images captured over a regularly spaced grid.
 By applying two simple operations—**shift** and **average**, we can simulate focusing at varying depths.

-- **Shifting Images**: We fix the center of the grid and shift other images by their distance from the grid center, multiplied by the scale: $ \alpha \times (8 - dx, 8 - dy) $.
+- **Shifting Images**: We fix the center of the grid and shift other images by their distance from the grid center, multiplied by the scale: scale * (8 - d_x, 8 - d_y).
 In this way, images taken from different viewpoints are spatially shifted to account for parallax.
 The shift aligns objects at the desired depth while leaving objects at other depths misaligned.

 - **Averaging**: Once the images are aligned, we average pixel-by-pixel.
 This enhances the sharpness of objects at the target depth while blurring objects elsewhere, simulating a depth focus effect.